lorikayman/RebisTheory/src/lib/rebis_theory.md

 - The [Ancient Plate Shield](https://wiki.spiralknights.com/Ancient_Plate_Shield) does not fit into an establish design pattern by presence of spirals and distinct energy symbol, as they are associated with Spiral Order's alchemy and technology of their shields.
 We will return to this symbol in relation to its placement on armors during our later analysis of Spiral Order technology.
 - The very fact of, as we will see further, Ancient Plate eqipment is attained through [Almirian Seals](https://wiki.spiralknights.com/Token#Almirian_Seal) should connect it with Almire.
 We should consider multiple potential identities of the titans as we cover each of the known factions.
 - There are titants of the creation myth involving dragons with corresponding armor designs of storms, rage and frenzy, which surpass stone equipment in their craftsmanship.
-- The quality of being made of stone may be the reason for identification of the wearer as a metaphorical titan due to their strength -- here the term titan would be resolved by being a metaphor.
-While the quality of being made of stone is shared between Ancient Plate eqipment and Serene items, the Rageous Plate Mail exists separately due to its design.
+- The quality of equipment being made of stone may serve the reason for identification of the wearer as a metaphorical titan due to their strength.
+Here, the term "titan" would be resolved by being a metaphor.
+While the quality of being made of stone is shared between Ancient Plate eqipment and Serene gear, the Rageous Plate Mail exists separately due to its design.
 This distinction is a valid hint at those titans being unrelated entities.
 And as there are diffent entities noted in corresponding plate armors, _rageous titans may be the only literal species of titans_.

 While the identity of titants yet remains ambigious, a working assumption may be presented.

-Based on previous counterarguments presented in favour of gremlins, Isorans or devilites being tortodrones' creators, we suggest, due to common theme of stone and rage, tortomega possess most of the potential to be the creator-species and titans relying on application of stone for:
+Based on previous counterarguments presented in favour of gremlins, Isorans or devilites being tortodrones' creators, we suggest, due to common theme of stone and rage, tortomega possess most of the potential to be the titans relying on application of stone for:

-- Tortodrones as constructs with stone exterior;
+- Tortodrones as constructs with stone exterior, as built in image of a supposed species;
 - Stone architecture of [Ancient Grove](https://wiki.spiralknights.com/March_of_the_Tortodrones/Ancient_Grove);
-- The roster of serene equipment, as evidence of that civilization possessing a distinct culture and recognizable stonework designs.
+- The roster of serene equipment, as evidence of that civilization possessing a distinct culture and recognizable stonework designs;
 - Quality of rage so far had not found an embodiment as deeply tied to rage as torodrones, which ties back to the ancestry of tortomega.
 Of course, this would have a cascading effect onto the structure of the timeline, which we will explore and attempt to resolve.

 Yet, this _does not explain_ the naming convention of titans and the distinct design of [Rageous Plate Mail](https://wiki.spiralknights.com/Rageous_Plate_Mail#Rageous_Plate_Mail).
 As far as present descriptions allow, the titans might be ancestors of Spiral Order or a different, no less ancient species associated with stone, even a third civilization existing near the time of a creation myth.

 More so, the term titans creates cultural associations with mythology, such as _jotun, giants of norse mythology_, _titans of greek mythology_, _fomorians of irish mythology_, where each of those species may fit into corresponding time periods described by the above eqipment.

-Greek titans are specifically ones to exist at the __literal, physical foundation of the world__, being essential to the creation myth.
-While in Spiral Knights' cosmology this role of world progenitors is delegated to dragons, titans might have to be placed if not alongside them, but in their proximity as much so as riders, due to legendary specificity of Rageous Plate Mail.
+Both across the myths -- as titans and giants, -- and as dragons of this cosmogony, they embody an entity or entities, who would become a __literal, physical foundation of the world__, being essential to the creation myth.
+While in Spiral Knights' cosmology this role of world progenitors is delegated to dragons, its universe's titans might have to be placed if not alongside them, then in their temporal proximity, similar to riders given their initial identification as gods.

 This, as stated earlier, requires us to look for other potential candidates at a role of titans across the timeline to fulfill similar role.

-We will make our _current working assumtion_, based on the above motif of stone, serenity, and in less explored manner, rage, that __titans are a colloqual term for tortomega civilization__.
+We will make our _current working assumtion_, based on the above motif of stone, serenity, and in less explored manner, rage, that __titans are a colloqual term for tortomega civilization__, with an unresolved quation of nature of titans found in [Rageous Plate Mail](https://wiki.spiralknights.com/Rageous_Plate_Mail#Rageous_Plate_Mail): `A legendary suit of armor said to imbue the wearer with the rage of the titans`.

 #### Veiled Tortodrone Homeland